DFE-Digital/spi-rates-adapter/README.md

 # spi-rates-adapter
-Rates adapter service for the SPI project.
+Rates adapter service for the SPI project